Q: I am most interested in past life regressions. How do they affect one’s present life, and how do I understand the bigger picture?

 Q: How many sessions will I need?

-A: Well, it depends on the issues and your goals and means.
+A: It depends on the issues and your goals and means.
 Sometimes change happens slowly and sometimes it happens instataneously.
+Normally people start to have an answer to this question after their first past-life regression session.